learnuidev/learn-lacinia/README.md

 ```

+### 1.4 🔥 up the REPL

 Finally lets fire up the REPL

 ```
 > clj -A:dev:repl
 ```

 Now we are ready to import data

-## Module 2: Import Data
+## Module 2: Project Introduction: Game Of Thrones DataSet

-Create a new directory called resources/data
+In this module, you will import game of thrones data from my old node project into this new clojure project.
+Data for the project is found [here](https://github.com/vishalgautamm/graphQLofFireAndIce/tree/master/src/data)

+### 2.1: Import Data

+Go to this [link](https://github.com/vishalgautamm/graphQLofFireAndIce/tree/master/src/data) and download `books.json`, `characters.json` and `houses.json` json files and save it inside `resources/data` directory.

 ```
 > mkdir resources/data

 ```

-Go to this [link](https://github.com/vishalgautamm/graphQLofFireAndIce/tree/master/src/data) and download `books.json`, `characters.json` and `houses.json` json files and save it inside `data`.

-Once done, let's start inspecting the data.
-We will go to `user.clj` to inspect it.
-Let's first connect to the REPL.
-It should be running on port 7777 (assuming followed Module 1)

-Now its time to understand our data
+Now that we have downloaded all the data, it's time to funny understand it.

-### 2.2 Understanding Data: Books
+### 2.2 Understanding Data: `books.json`

 Lets start by importing our first dependency - `clojure.data.json`